testifysec/witness-run-action/README.md

 1. Specify the action reference using `action-ref` in the format `owner/repo@ref`
 2. Pass inputs to the wrapped action using the `input-` prefix
 3. You can also pass inputs directly if they don't conflict with witness-run's own inputs
-4. Both JavaScript-based actions and composite actions are supported
+4. JavaScript-based actions, composite actions, and Docker container actions are supported

 ## Composite Actions